Seirdy/seirdy.one/content/about/_index.md

 I'm known as Rohan and as Seirdy.
 There are some differences between these personas, but the line between the two is blurry.
 It's fine to mix them up.

+This page lists my most relevant accounts.
+A more comprehensive list of my online accounts is available via WebFinger: [acct:seirdy@seirdy.one](https://seirdy.one/.well-known/webfinger?resource=acct%3Aseirdy%40seirdy.one).
+Any currently-active public account not listed via WebFinger isn't actually me; please let me know if you find one.

+I've published a version of my OpenPGP key via Web Key Directory; this version has notations containing Ariadne identity proofs for a few more accounts of mine.
+You can [verify those accounts on any Keyoxide instance](https://keyoxide.org/wkd/seirdy%40seirdy.one) (requires JavaScript).
+I hope to migrate identity proofs to something besides OpenPGP in the future.

 Rohan: meat&shy;space persona {#Rohan}
 -----------------------------